 - EPI-LASIK (Epithelial laser in situ keratomileusis) uses a blunt automated blade to separate the corneal epithelium.

 - LASEK (Laser assisted subepithelial keratectomy) uses a diluted alcohol solution to loosen the epithelium, which will then be gently removed.

 - PRK (Photorefractive keratectomy) removes the epithelium manually with a blunt instrument.

 As Advanced Surface Ablation is a flapless procedure, there are no flap-related complications.
-However, it has a longer recovery period1, and has increased risk of corneal scarring2 for higher treatments.
-Hence, Dr Eugene Tay uses an anti-scarring medicine called Mitomycin C in all cases.
+However, it has a longer recovery period1, and has an increased risk of corneal scarring2 for higher treatments.
+Hence, our doctor uses an anti-scarring medicine called Mitomycin C in all cases.